MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/hololens-devices.md

 - [Restart, reset, or recover the HoloLens](/hololens/hololens-recovery) if experiencing issues with a device
 - Check if your organization is covered by [warranty](https://support.microsoft.com/en-us/warranty) if your device is broken.

 A charged, clean, and functional device is always important for individual safety as well as for instant availability of specific guides for operation.
-However, if you run a device-based setup where a HoloLens device is shared among employees, your organization can't rely on best practices but will also need a governance model for the operation of devices.
+However, if you run a device-based setup where a HoloLens device is shared among employees, your organization can't rely on best practices but also needs a governance model for the operation of devices.
 This includes but is not limited to information on how to book HoloLens devices, register them as unavailable due to software errors or hardware damage, and where to store or charge them.

-## Store HoloLens devices in cabinets with charging capabilities
+## HoloLens device storage in cabinets with charging capabilities

 For a seamless daily use of HoloLens devices, we recommend storing devices in cabinets with charging capabilities.
 Benefits of doing so include: